SvetozarP/CPlusPlusSoftUni/README.md

 8. **08-ZooShop** - Calculates total cost for dog and cat food purchases
 9. **09-YardGreening** - Calculates final price with discount for yard greening services

+### 02 - First Steps in Coding (Additional Practice)
+This module contains additional practice exercises to reinforce the concepts learned in the first module.

 #### Additional Practice Exercises:

-10. **booksToRead** - Calculates daily reading hours needed to finish a book within a given timeframe
+1. **booksToRead** - Calculates daily reading hours needed to finish a book within a given timeframe
-11. **consoleConverterUSDBGN** - Currency converter from USD to BGN with fixed decimal precision
+2. **consoleConverterUSDBGN** - Currency converter from USD to BGN with fixed decimal precision
-12. **depositCalculator** - Calculates final deposit amount with monthly interest over a specified term
+3. **depositCalculator** - Calculates final deposit amount with monthly interest over a specified term
-13. **radiansToDegreesConvert** - Converts radians to degrees using mathematical constants
+4. **radiansToDegreesConvert** - Converts radians to degrees using mathematical constants
-14. **05suppliesForSchool** - Calculates total cost for school supplies (pens, markers, solution) with discount
+5. **05suppliesForSchool** - Calculates total cost for school supplies (pens, markers, solution) with discount
-15. **06repainting** - Calculates total cost for house repainting including materials and labor
+6. **06repainting** - Calculates total cost for house repainting including materials and labor
-16. **07foodDelivery** - Calculates total food delivery order cost including menu items, dessert, and delivery fee
+7. **07foodDelivery** - Calculates total food delivery order cost including menu items, dessert, and delivery fee
-17. **08basketballEquipment** - Calculates total cost for basketball equipment based on annual training cost
+8. **08basketballEquipment** - Calculates total cost for basketball equipment based on annual training cost
-18. **09fishTank** - Calculates water volume needed for a fish tank accounting for decorations and space
+9. **09fishTank** - Calculates water volume needed for a fish tank accounting for decorations and space

+### 03 - Conditional Statements Lab
+This module introduces conditional statements and logical operations in C++, covering if-else statements, comparison operators, and decision-making logic.

+#### Exercises Completed:

+1. **01excellentResult** - Checks if a grade is excellent (5.50 or higher)
+2. **02greaterNumber** - Finds and displays the greater of two numbers
+3. **03evenOrOdd** - Determines if a number is even or odd
+4. **04passwordGuess** - Validates a password guess against a predefined password
+5. **05numberFrom100To200** - Checks if a number is between 100 and 200
+6. **06speedInfo** - Provides speed information based on input speed value
+7. **07areaOfFigures** - Calculates area of different geometric shapes based on user choice

 ## 🛠️ Technical Details